Thornlea Care Home, Manchester

 PROJECT OVERVIEW

-We are currently providing MEP Performance Duties for Phase 4 of this residential development in the New Islington area of Ancoats, Manchester.
+We provided MEP Performance Duties for Phase 4 of this residential development in the New Islington area of Ancoats, Manchester.

-There will be 33 one-bedroom apartments and 73 two-bedroom apartments split across 77,000 sq ft.
-Fifty-four of the homes will be available through shared ownership and fifty-two through private sale.
+The 33 one-bedroom apartments and 73 two-bedroom apartments split across 77,000 sq ft.
+Fifty-four of the homes are available through shared ownership and fifty-two through private sale.

-The development is being delivered by Latimer, the development arm of the housing provider Clarion Housing with Waterside Places and main contractor Morgan Sindall.
+The development was delivered by Latimer, the development arm of the housing provider Clarion Housing with Waterside Places and main contractor Morgan Sindall.

 We were also involved with Phase 3 of the development, which was completed in 2019 and included 102 homes – a mixture of apartments and town houses set around a central courtyard on the banks of Ashton Canal.